aattoa/nvim-everysig/README.md

 A tiny neovim plugin that provides an alternate [`textDocument/signatureHelp`](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocument_signatureHelp) request handler that displays every signature returned by the language server.

+This is helpful in languages that support [function overloading](https://en.wikipedia.org/wiki/Function_overloading), such as C++.

 ## Screenshots

 Every signature visible: